 The final numbers are a kind of shocking.
 I’ve never totaled them up until this very moment.
 It’s a good thing I have a glass of wine to help me through this moment.
 Wow, what a fool I’ve been.
 Driving a car that cost about three times what car sharing does.
 Holy crap.
 I acknowledge that Seattle Saturn was a good pal to me.
 And I definitely love the convenience.

 Further, I think it’s obvious to you that my car had a lower purchase price, insurance, and gas costs than larger and / or more expensive ones.
 Do your own math and see what you come up with.

 By the way, here are the car sharing companies I looked at before choosing:

 - Zipcar.
 I chose this because it’s in most cities I visit, and I like the usage model better than…

 - …Car2Go, which I looked at, but realized I use cars more in the way that Zipcar is designed for.

 - I-GO.
-This is a great service, and is run much like Zipcar.
+[UPDATE: Now called Enterprise CarShare, still doesn’t operate in Seattle] This is a great service, and is run much like Zipcar.
 It’s also a bit less expensive.
 BUT, it’s only in Chicago.
 I need a service that also at least runs in Seattle.